qbicsoftware/research-data-management/docs/user/user_registration.md

 3. A unique username which identifies you within the data manager platform

 !!! info "Username"
     This username is visible to other users within the platform

 Press the register button to register an account within the data manager application and navigate to the login page.
 Finally, press on the "login with ORCiD" registration card on the bottom of the login page to login into the data manager application via your orcid credentials.
 ![registration page](images/user_registration/registration_page.png)

-### Create a new orcid

 ## Register an account via email